-The article (http://dx.plos.org/10.1371/journal.pone.0033236) “Percentage of patients with preventable adverse drug reactions and preventability of adverse drug reactions – a meta-analysis” was published by PLoS ONE on 15th March 2012.
-The research was done in collaboration with the Nordic School of Public Health NHV and Linköping University, and the research group consisted of Katja M Hakkarainen, Khadidja Hedna, Max Petzold and Staffan Hägg.
+The article “Percentage of patients with preventable adverse drug reactions and preventability of adverse drug reactions – a meta-analysis” is published by PLoS ONE: http://dx.plos.org/10.1371/journal.pone.0033236